nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How is my data stored?<br>
-**A**: The data is stored in [.json](https://www.json.org/json-en.html) files, located in the `data` folder.
+**A**: Your data is stored in [.json](https://www.json.org/json-en.html) files, located in the `data` folder.
 The details of patients are stored in the `addressbook.json` file, while the appointments are stored in the `appointmentbook.json` file.
 Examples:

 <img src="images/json/addressbook.png" alt="Address Book JSON" width="420">